 B2.
 EscData Table

 This table is a child of the Trend table and contains the (generally annual) child records for time series data for a variety of data types, including various fish and redd counts (except for hatchery returns), population estimates, and harvest data.
-(Back to Trend table) (Back to table of contents)
+(Back to Trend table) (Back to table of contents) (Back to Trend table) (Back to table of contents)